Speculoos: Etymology

 The Dutch name speculaas evolved from the older form speculatie (speculation), used to mean "desire" or "pleasure".
 Originally, speculatie described fine baked goods, appealing to sophisticated tastes.
-Over time, this term developed dialectal variations like speculacie and speculasie, in which later the ie-suffix was erroneously interpreted as diminutives—eventually resulting in the non-diminutive form known today as speculaas.
-In Belgium, a variant called speculoos arose, especially in French-speaking regions.
-Speculoos, thought to derive from a Brabantian dialect pronunciation, omits the traditional spices in favour of caramelized sugar for flavour.
-It became internationally popular, especially with the introduction of speculoos cookie butter.
+The German name Spekulatius was derived and latinized from this.
+Over time, this term developed dialectal variations like speculacie and speculasie, in which later the ie-suffix was erroneously interpreted as diminutive—eventually resulting in the non-diminutive form known today as speculaas.